rameau-fr/MC-Calib/README.md

 ## Output explanation

-The calibration toolbox automatically output four ```*.yml``` files.
+The calibration toolbox automatically outputs four ```*.yml``` files.
 To illustrate them, we propose to display the results obtained from the calibration of a hybrid stereo-vision system.

 * **Camera parameters:** `calibrated_cameras_data.yml`